Maldives

 1. Lhaviyani Atoll, Maldives

-We arrived in the Maldives today, after an epic journey of 32 hours that included a car ride, two commercial jet flights, a seaplane flight, and a boat ride.
-With a twelve hour time difference from Seattle, it’s in the farthest time zone from our home.
+We arrived in the Maldives today, after a long journey of 32 hours that included a car ride, two commercial jet flights, a dramatic seaplane flight, and a final boat ride.
+With a twelve hour time difference from Seattle, the Maldives is in the farthest time zone from our home.
 All told, we were awake for around 50 hours straight!
+We’re currently functioning on pure adrenaline and excitement.

-Maldives is a country of tiny atolls scattered across a wide expanse in the Indian Ocean.
-It’s the lowest lying country in the world, with an average elevation of 1.5 meters above sea level, and therefore one of the countries that will most suffer from the effects of climate change.
+Maldives is a country of tiny atolls scattered across a wide expanse in the Indian Ocean, like someone sprinkled islands across an enormous blue canvas.
+It’s the lowest lying country in the world, with an average elevation of just 1.5 meters above sea level, and therefore one of the countries that will most dramatically suffer from the effects of climate change.
 According to the Intergovernmental Panel on Climate Change (IPCC), by 2100 the sea could rise by one meter, which would submerge the vast majority of these beautiful islands.
-In fact, the beginning of this process is already disrupting the lives of the local population.
-We would like to believe that humans will reverse course and prevent such an outcome, but we’re not too confident.
-In addition, scientists from the University of Hawaii predict that about 70 to 90% of coral reefs will bleach in the next two decades, which makes us want to plan nothing but snorkeling-focused vacations while we still can.
-These facts plus the insane beauty of these tropical islands were enough reason for us to choose the Maldives for this trip.
-We haven’t gone on an international trip since before the COVID-19 pandemic, so we were extremely eager to finally do so!
+In fact, the beginning of this devastating process is already disrupting the lives of the local population.
+We would like to believe that humans will reverse course and prevent such an outcome, but we’re honestly not too confident.
+In addition, scientists from the University of Hawaii predict that about 70 to 90% of coral reefs worldwide will bleach in the next two decades, which makes us want to plan nothing but snorkeling-focused vacations while we still can.
+These sobering facts plus the insane beauty of these tropical islands were enough reason for us to choose the Maldives for this trip.
+We haven’t gone on an international trip since before the COVID-19 pandemic — it’s been nearly two years — so we were extremely eager to finally do so!

-Despite being so tired from our journey, our first impressions are extremely positive.
+Despite being so utterly exhausted from our journey, our first impressions are extremely positive and already exceeding our expectations.
 We’re staying at the Hurawalhi Island Resort, which occupies its own private island in the Lhaviyani atoll.
-We haven’t yet gone in the water, and we’ve already seen dolphins during the boat ride to the hotel, as well as a cowtail stingray, a few parrot fish, and an eagle ray jumping out of the water, all while walking from the reception to our room.
-The room is perfect!
-It sits over the water, which means that we can snorkel right from our back patio!
-The small island is lush, filled with palm trees, orchids, and other exotic plants around every corner.
-The sound of waves and birds can be heard throughout, which is so relaxing.
+We haven’t yet gone in the water, and we’ve already seen dolphins playfully jumping during the boat ride to the hotel, as well as a cowtail stingray, a few colorful parrot fish, and an eagle ray dramatically jumping out of the water, all while walking from the reception to our over-water room.
+The room is absolutely perfect!
+It sits directly over the water, which means that we can snorkel right from our back patio without walking anywhere!
+The small island is lush and green, filled with palm trees, orchids, and other exotic plants around every corner.
+The soothing sound of waves and tropical birds can be heard throughout, which is so deeply relaxing.

-We can’t wait to explore.
-But for now, we really need to sleep.
+We can’t wait to explore tomorrow.
+But for now, we really, desperately need to sleep.

 The island and its over-water villas.

 Exploring the reef reminded us of how much we love snorkeling!
-We swam for hours and enjoyed every minute of the spectacle that nature put on for us.
-It also made us sad to think of the massive scale coral bleaching that’s been happening around the world in the last few years.
-The reef we explored today is wild, but while planning this vacation we considered other well-known destinations that advertise “coral gardens,” planted by humans, since all the local wild coral has already been bleached.
-This is the legacy we’re leaving to the next generation. 😢
+We swam for hours and enjoyed every single minute of the incredible spectacle that nature put on for us.
+It also made us sad to think of the massive scale of coral bleaching that’s been happening around the world in the last few years due to rising ocean temperatures.
+The reef we explored today is wild and healthy, but while planning this vacation we considered other well-known destinations that now advertise “coral gardens,” planted by humans, since all the local wild coral has already been bleached and died.
+This is the legacy we’re leaving to the next generation.

 Eric, free-diving where the reef drops off.